Day algebras: Partial operations

-commutes. \end{thm} \begin{proof} By \cref{lem:Day_partial_func}, for each $n$, $(-)_D \colon \End(\Ccat)_\partial(n) \to \End([\Ccat \to \Set])\op(n)$ is a functor.
-Just as in \cref{thm:day_ext_is_operadic}, the unit is preserved up to (canonical) isomorphism since $\Ccat(1,1) \colon \Ccat \slashedrightarrow \Ccat$ is the identity profunctor on $\Ccat$, while the preservation up to (canonical) isomorphism for those multi-composites that exist is given in \cref{lem:partial-multi-composite}.
-Finally, the commutativity of \cref{eq:partial-extensions-extends-extension} follows from \cref{rem:partial_Day_extension_of_total_operation}. \end{proof} Thus, Day extension also permits the extension of partial algebraic structure.
-When discussing partial operations, there are two notions of equality that are commonly considered. \begin{df} Let $\theta , \psi \colon \Ccat^n \rightharpoondown \Ccat$ be partial operations, \begin{enumerate} \item then $\theta$ and $\psi$ are said to be \emph{weakly equal} if they agree on the intersection of their domains, \item and $\theta$ and $\psi$ are said to be \emph{strongly equal} if they are weakly equal and have the same domain, i.e.\ they are identical functors. \end{enumerate} \end{df} \begin{df} By a \emph{partial algebra} for a operad $P$, we mean a category $\Ccat$ and a strict morphism of pre-operads $P \to \End(\Ccat)_\partial$.
+When discussing partial operations, there are two notions of equality that are commonly considered. \begin{df} Let $\theta , \psi \colon \Ccat^n \rightharpoondown \Ccat$ be partial operations, \begin{enumerate} \item then $\theta$ and $\psi$ are said to be \emph{weakly equal} if they agree on the intersection of their domains, \item and $\theta$ and $\psi$ are said to be \emph{strongly equal} if they are weakly equal and have the same domain, i.e.\ they are identical functors. \end{enumerate} \end{df} \begin{df} By a \emph{partial algebra} for a operad $P$, we mean a category $\Ccat$ and a strict morphism of partial $\Cat$-operads $P \to \End(\Ccat)_\partial$.
 Similarly, we will talk of \emph{partial pseudo-algebras} and \emph{partial lax-algebras}. \end{df} In particular, if $\Sigma$ is a collection of operation symbols with arities, and $E$ is a collection of equations over $\Sigma$, then a partial algebra $P_{(\Sigma,E)} \to \End(\Ccat)_\partial$ consists of a category $\Ccat$ and partial operations $\theta \colon \Ccat^n \rightharpoondown \Ccat$, for each operation symbol in $\Sigma$, for which the equations in $E$ are interpreted as strong equalities.
 We note that the Day extension of partial operations preserves strong equality, up to isomorphism.
-Thus, by post-composing a strict/pseudo/lax partial algebra structure $P \to \End(\Ccat)_\partial$ with the Day extension $(-)_D \colon \End(\Ccat)_\partial \to \End([\Ccat \to \Set])\op$, we obtain a pseudo/pseudo/oplax partial algebra structure on $[\Ccat \to \Set]$. \begin{rem} Weak equivalence between partial operations cannot be preserved by Day extension in general since the result is always a \emph{total} operation.
-For example, the empty operation $0 \colon \emptyset \to \Ccat$ is weakly equivalent to any other $n$-ary operation on $\Ccat$, but $0_D$ is total and so cannot be weakly equivalent to every $n$-ary operation on $[\Ccat \to \Set]$. \end{rem} \begin{ex}[Hybrid logic] This example and the next concern {Kripke semantics} for modal logic.
+Thus, by post-composing a strict/pseudo/lax partial algebra structure $P \to \End(\Ccat)_\partial$ with the Day extension $(-)_D \colon \End(\Ccat)_\partial \to \End([\Ccat \to \Set])\op$, we obtain a pseudo/pseudo/oplax partial algebra structure on $[\Ccat \to \Set]$. \begin{rem} Weak equality between partial operations cannot be preserved by Day extension in general since the result is always a \emph{total} operation.
+For example, the empty operation $0 \colon \emptyset \to \Ccat$ is weakly equal to any other $n$-ary operation on $\Ccat$, but $0_D$ is total and so cannot be weakly equal (up to isomorphism) to every $n$-ary operation on $[\Ccat \to \Set]$. \end{rem} \begin{ex}[Hybrid logic] This example and the next concern {Kripke semantics} for modal logic.
 Recall that a \emph{Kripke frame} consists of a partially ordered set $\W$ that is normally interpreted as the `possible worlds'.
 A propositional formula $\phi$ can either be true or false at a world $w \in \W$ (we write $w \Vdash \phi$ for the former) with the added monotonicity condition that if $w \leqslant v$ and $w \Vdash \phi$, then $v \Vdash \phi$.
-Thus, propositional formulae can be equated the objects of $[\W \to \2]$, i.e.\ the \emph{subterminal} objects of $[\W \to \Set]$.
+Thus, propositional formulae can be equated with the objects of $[\W \to \2]$, i.e.\ the \emph{subterminal} objects of $[\W \to \Set]$.
 The poset $[\W \to \2]$ inherits the structure of a Heyting algebra from the cartesian closed structure on $[\W \to \Set] = \Prof(\W,\1)$.